dschnare/purejs/README.md

 Supports all JavaScript 1.3 and above environments.

+Supports being loaded as an AMD or Node/CommonJS module.

 # Testing

 If you want to run the tests then you will need to do the following: